How Many Airports Are In Orlando, Florida? A Complete Guide

 Location

-It is about 25 miles northeast of downtown Orlando.
-It is best for the travelers who want to visit the beaches of central Florida and northern suburbs of Orlando.
+SFB is located about 25 miles northeast of downtown Orlando, close to the Central Florida beaches, or the northern suburbs of Orlando.

-• Terminal A is for international flights with the Royal Palm lounge, food court and news area
+• Terminal A- Provides services for international flights, includes the Royal Palm Lounge, food court and newsstands.

-• Terminal B is for domestic flights with a few food shops and a restaurant named Zaza.
+• Terminal B – Services for domestic flights and has limited food options including a restaurant called Zaza.

 Amenities